lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 appear in all capitals, as shown here.

 # SCHC Applicability to CoAP

-The SCHC Compression Rules can be applied to CoAP headers.
 SCHC Compression for CoAP header MAY be done in conjunction with the lower layers (IPv6/UDP) or independently.
-The SCHC adaptation layers, described in Section 5 of {{RFC8724}}, may be used as shown in {{Fig-SCHCCOAP1}}, {{Fig-SCHCCOAP2}} and {{Fig-SCHCCOAP3}}.
+The SCHC adaptation layers, described in Section 5 of {{RFC8724}}, may be used as shown in {{Fig-SCHCCOAP1}}, {{Fig-SCHCCOAP2}}, and {{Fig-SCHCCOAP3}}.

 In the first example, {{Fig-SCHCCOAP1}}, a Rule compresses the complete header stack from IPv6 to CoAP.
-In this case, SCHC C/D (Static Context Header Compression Compressor/Decompressor) is performed at the device and the NGW.
-The Application communicating with the device does not implement SCHC C/D.
+In this case, The Device and the NGW perform SCHC C/D (Static Context Header Compression Compressor/Decompressor).
+The host communicating with the Device does not implement SCHC C/D.

 ~~~~

-      (device)            (NGW)                              (App)
+      (Device)            (NGW)                              (App)

       +--------+                                           +--------+
       |  CoAP  |                                           |  CoAP  |